Things To Do In Machu Picchu

 Huayna Picchu Mountain

 “Machu Picchu lies at 2 400 mts. / 7 900 ft. of altitude, built as a Condor’s nest between the two paired peaks” True.
-Huayna Picchu is one of the peaks and appears on absolutely all postcards of Machu Picchu as an amazing background.
+One of the best things to do in Machu Picchu, Huayna Picchu is one of the peaks and appears on absolutely all postcards of Machu Picchu as an amazing background.
 Huayna Picchu mountain is highly desirable for the thousands of tourists visiting Machu Picchu, yet only 400 hundred individuals are allowed to climb; therefore, the permits sell out fast.

 Machu Picchu Mountain

 The second Peak is by the name of Machu Picchu Mountain, the one which stands in the south corner of Machu Picchu.
 As it is with Huayna Picchu mountain that permits are needed, so it does need a permit.
 Machu Picchu mountain´s elevation is higher than of the Huayna Picchu; therefore, again, on a clear day, the panoramic turns out one of the bests in the world.
 There you have Machu Picchu citadel, Huayna Picchu peak, and the Vilcanota river serpenting down in the valley ground.
 It is quite an impressive viewpoint.
-Click at Machu Picchu mountain for more info.
+You can learn more about Machu Picchu Mountain here.

 Inti Punku Sun Gate